You were in your early 20s, just out of college, with a new job, new city, and new apartment. And the apartment seemed nice enough at first.

 Pennsylvania requires landlords to keep rental properties livable.
 There’s even something called the “warranty of implied habitability” in the state landlord-tenant law.
 Doylestown landlords who keep their properties livable will not only have an easier time attracting tenants, they’ll ensure those tenants pay their rent on time.

 5. Follow proper eviction procedures

 States have very specific rules for how and when a landlord can terminate a renter’s tenancy.
 Failing to follow these rules can draw out the eviction process.

 It’s also illegal to retaliate against a tenant who complains about unsafe living conditions, either through raising their rent or trying to kick them out.
 Landlords should keep a solid paper trail showing how they’ve made repairs to counter any false claims against them.

-What does the law require Pennsylvania tenants to do?
+What does landlord-tenant law require Pennsylvania tenants to do?

 Under state law, renters have the right to safe, comfortable living conditions.
 This means working water, sewer and electrical systems, proper heating, etc.